razor7877/PythonWebCrawler/data/README.md

-The /data/ folder serves to store any newly created .webdb databases files
+The /data/ folder serves to store any newly created .pickle databases files